YunYang1994/tensorflow-yolov3/README.md

 mask = tf.greater_equal(scores, tf.constant(score_thresh))
 ```

-### 4.4 Do non-max suppression
+### 4.4 Do non-maximum suppression

 Even after yolo filtering by thresholding over, we still have a lot of overlapping boxes.
-Second approach and filtering is Non-Max suppression algorithm.
+Second approach and filtering is Non-Maximum suppression algorithm.

 * Discard all boxes with `Pc <= 0.4`
 * While tehre are any remaining boxes :